-Q5 Can I use any IRE?
+A5 Can I use any IRE?
 Can I use IRE with a non-UK issued EASA licence?

 You can use an examiner with an IRE certificate issued by any EASA Member State.
 The examiner has an obligation to consult the information for examiners published on the EASA website and in particular the national information included in that document by the state of licence issue of the candidate.
-The IRE should be able to guide you on the UK CAA system for the designation of examiners for holders of Part FCL licences issued by the UK CAA.
+IN 2014/114 explains the designation of non-UK examiners.

-Q6 Do I need to take a flight test?
+A6 Do I need to take a flight test?

 Yes.
 You will need to take and pass the EASA IR skills test.
-Details can be found at appendix 7 to Part-FCL and also in CAP 804.
+Details of the test itself can be found in this Standards Document, Appendix 7 to Part-FCL and also in CAP 804.